janakprajapati/swiftype-app-search-PHP-api/README.md

 ## Acknowledgments

 * The code and documentation is based on the [swiftype-php](https://github.com/Nevon/swiftype-php) PHP client.
 The [swiftype-php](https://github.com/Nevon/swiftype-php) is a PHP client for the Swiftype [Site Search](https://swiftype.com/documentation/site-search/overview) API.
-However, the [App Search] API structure is bit different then the [Site Search] API.
-I have applied required edits in the [swiftype-php](https://github.com/Nevon/swiftype-php) code to support the [App Search] API.
+However, the "App Search" API structure is bit different than the "Site Search" API.
+I have applied required edits in the [swiftype-php](https://github.com/Nevon/swiftype-php) code to support the "App Search" API format.